ivodeliefde/masterThesis/README.md

 Master thesis by Ivo de Liefde (student MSc.
 Geomatics at Delft University of Technology)

 ## Background
 Sensor data can be retrieved online in a standardized way from so-called Sensor Observation Services (SOS).
-Requests can be send to these services to get data from them, as defined by the [OGC Sensor Web Enablement standards](http://www.opengeospatial.org/projects/groups/sensorwebdwg).
+Requests can be send to these services to receive data, as defined by the [OGC Sensor Web Enablement standards](http://www.opengeospatial.org/projects/groups/sensorwebdwg).

 However, every SOS has a certain spatial, thematic and temporal extent.
-Sensor observation services could therefore complement each other.
-Especially when different kinds of sensor data are required for data fusion this is the case.
+Sensor observation services could therefore complement each other, especially when different kinds of sensor data are required for data fusion.

 ## Goal
 This thesis aims to explore to what extent the semantic web can add usefull functionality to Sensor Observation Services.
 The focus lies on three functionalities: discovery of sensor data sources, integration of sensor data and aggregation of sensor data.
 The goal is to create two automated processes:

 1. Generate linked data from metadata inside a SOS and publish it in a SPARQL endpoint

-2. Retrieve, integrate and aggregate data from all relevant sources for a sensor data request.
+2. Retrieve, integrate and aggregate data from all relevant sources for a sensor data request, using the semantic web.

 ## Methods
 A catalogue service can be used to discover a SOS, but the semantic web has a number of characteristics that could make it a good alternative.
 The metadata is explicitly defined on the web, with a multitude of links to related data.
 The semantic web can therefore be crawled to find the data sources that are relevant, instead of making a specific request to a catalogue service at a specific URL.